Building a Portfolio That Stands Out

 Hitting that submit button was such a relief.
 It’s definitely an anxious moment but keep in mind that every photographer who is now associated with Getty was once in your shoes.
 So take a breath have faith in your abilities and give it your best shot!

-Read This: How Getty Images Works and What You Need to Know
+Read This: How Much Getty Images Costs on Squarespace and Other Platforms

 What to Expect After Submission